 - Listen.
 Taking the time to listen and talk about what has happened can help.

 - Signpost options.
-Ask them if they’re okay to talk through some possible options for support or how they might report what has happened.
+Ask them if they’re okay to talk through some possible options for support or how they might make a submission for what has happened.
 Do not take on the role of a counsellor or therapist.

-- Help them report.
-If they want to, and you feel able to, you can help them report the incident or incidents.
+- Help them make a submission.
+If they want to, and you feel able to, you can help them submit the incident or incidents.